Pengen Meaning In Indonesian

 Dodit: Jadul.
 (They're are both old.)

-I'm going to explain the scene a bit.
-Here, the old man using one of the indigenous languages in Indonesia, that is the Javanese language.
-As you can see, Dodit referring jadul to the phone that the old man was using.
-It's an old school mobile phone and he said they are both old.
+In this clip, the old man is using one of the indigenous languages in Indonesia, the Javanese language.
+As you can see, Dodit is referring [jadul] to the phone the old man was using and to the old man himself.
+Both are from the old eras.

 The conversation in the scene with English translation is as follows.

-He was referring to his old phone when he said jadul.
-Next, I will give you 3 example sentence using the word jadul.
+He was referring to his old phone when he said [jadul].
+Next, I will give you 3 example sentences using the word jadul.

 Example Sentence Using Jadul